edmonl/RuleML2TPTP/README.md

 RuleML2TPTP
 =============================

-*This is an easy-use translator between two rule languages utilizing XSLT 2.0.*
+*This is an easy-use translator utilizing XSLT 2.0 between two rule languages.*

 ### Introduction